Hibiscus section Furcaria

 North America has 3 endemic species.
 These are Hibiscus aculeatus (4x; GP) (southeastern USA), Hibiscus costatus (2x) (southern Mexico, Central America and Cuba) and Hibiscus uncinellus (4x; GP) (southern Mexico).

-Africa (excluding Madagascar) has 32 species.
-Endemic species are Hibiscus acetosella (4x; AB) (widely naturalised outside Africa), Hibiscus altissimus (8x; BGS--) (southeastern Africa), Hibiscus asper (2x; A), H. berberidifolius (2x), Hibiscus cannabinus (2x; A), Hibiscus ceratophorus (Somalia), Hibiscus cuanzensis (Angola), Hibiscus elongatifolius (Cameroon), Hibiscus fabiana (West Africa) [7], Hibiscus flavo-roseus (Angola), Hibiscus furcellatoides (Guinea), Hibiscus gilletii (2x; X) (central Africa) (including subsp. hiernianus and subsp. lundaensis), Hibiscus goossensii (Congo), Hibiscus greenwayi (2x; A) (East Africa), Hibiscus mastersianus (2x; XMAS) (South and South West Africa, introduced into India), Hibiscus mechowii (2x; YMEC), Hibiscus moxicoensis (Angola), Hibiscus nigricaulis (2x) (southern Africa) (including Hibiscus meeusii), Hibiscus noldeae (4x) (west to east central Africa), Hibiscus parvilobus (Kenya), Hibiscus reekmansii (East Africa), Hibiscus rostellatus (4x; GH) (west to east central Africa), Hibiscus sabdariffa (4x; AY) (Angola to Ghana), Hibiscus scotellii (West Africa), Hibiscus sineaculeatus (Nigeria), Hibiscus sparseaculeatus (East Africa), Hibiscus sudanensis (2x; G) and Hibiscus torrei (southern East Africa).
+Africa (excluding Madagascar) has 38 species.
+Endemic species are Hibiscus acetosella (4x; AB) (widely naturalised outside Africa), Hibiscus altissimus (8x; BGS--) (southeastern Africa), Hibiscus asper (2x; A), H. berberidifolius (2x), Hibiscus cannabinus (2x; A), Hibiscus ceratophorus (Somalia), Hibiscus cordofanus, Hibiscus cuanzensis (Angola), Hibiscus elongatifolius (Cameroon), Hibiscus fabiana (West Africa) [8], Hibiscus flavo-roseus (Angola), Hibiscus furcellatoides (Guinea), Hibiscus gilletii (2x; X) (central Africa) (including subsp. hiernianus and subsp. lundaensis), Hibiscus goossensii (Congo), Hibiscus greenwayi (2x; A) (East Africa), Hibiscus holtzii (East Africa), Hibiscus mastersianus (2x; XMAS) (South and South West Africa, introduced into India), Hibiscus mechowii (2x; YMEC), Hibiscus minkebeensis (Gabon), Hibiscus moxicoensis (Angola), Hibiscus ngokbanakii(Gabon), Hibiscus nigricaulis (2x) (southern Africa) (including Hibiscus meeusii), Hibiscus noldeae (4x) (west to east central Africa), Hibiscus paolii (Somalia), Hibiscus reekmansii (East Africa), Hibiscus paolii (Somalia), Hibiscus rostellatus (4x; GH) (west to east central Africa), Hibiscus sabdariffa (4x; AY) (Angola to Ghana), Hibiscus scotellii (West Africa), Hibiscus sineaculeatus (Nigeria), Hibiscus sparseaculeatus (East Africa), Hibiscus sudanensis (2x; G), Hibiscus torrei (southern East Africa) and Hibiscus verrucosus.
 The remaining species are Hibiscus diversifolius and Hibiscus surattensis.

 Madagascar has two endemic species, Hibiscus partitus and Hibiscus subdiversifolius.
 Hibiscus cannabinus, Hibiscus diversifolius and Hibiscus surratensis are also found in Madagascar.